-- Complete necessary construction for the project at a minimum of 14 project sites. - Install a minimum of 130 Level 2 charging ports across project sites. - Install a minimum of 20 DCFC charging ports across project sites. - Total kW output of all installed ports shall be at least 3,806 kW. - Submit to the CAM an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
+- Prepare charging sites for EVSE installation, including but not limited to: - Install electrical conduits, wiring, and other components needed to connect the EV charging stations to the power source. - Ensuring proper grounding and bonding of electrical equipment to meet safety requirements. - Pouring concrete pads or foundations for the mounting of EV charging stations, ensuring they are level, stable, and properly aligned. - Installing bollards or protective barriers around charging stations to prevent damage from vehicle impacts. - Install EVSE charging, including but not limited to: - Mounting and installing EV charging stations according to manufacturer specifications and industry standards. - Connecting charging stations to the electrical infrastructure, following wiring diagrams and installation guidelines. - Submit to the CAM an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
 The certification shall be signed by Recipient's authorized representative. - Submit to the CAM EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
 EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project. - Ensure all electric vehicle supply equipment (EVSE) installed for commercial use has a type approval certificate issued through the California Type Evaluation Program (CTEP) administered by the California Department of Food and Agriculture Division of Measurement Standards or Certificate of Conformance issued by the National Type Evaluation Program (NTEP) administered through the National Conference on Weights and Measures.
 California accepts NTEP certificates so long as the device also meets CCR Title 4, Section 4002.11. - Unless otherwise updated by the California Division of Measurement Standards, ensure installation, repair, and/or maintenance on commercial EVSE is performed by a Registered Service Agency (RSA) and after the device is placed in service, the RSA must report this information to the county within 24 hours.
-Device owners are responsible for registering their device with the county.
+Device owners are responsible for registering their device with the county. - Install signage and markings to designate EV charging spaces within the parking lot, including signage indicating the availability of charging stations and any associated usage fees or time limits if applicable. - Develop and submit to CAM a EVSE Installation Report that will include but is not limited to: a summary of all installation activities completed, progress at each individual site, photo documentation of installed EVSE, and photos of signage and markings for EVSE.

-- AB 841 Certification - EVITP Certification Numbers for all electricians installing EVSE
+- AB 841 Certification

+- EVITP Certification Numbers for all EVSE

+- EVSE Installation Report